QVC: Move towards e-commerce (2006–2021)

 CEO Douglas Briggs announced his retirement in April 2005 and on November 1, 2005, Michael A. George, who previously served as chief marketing officer and general manager of the U.S. consumer business at Dell Inc, was named successor.
 George was named QVC CEO on April 15, 2006.

 On September 23, 2007, QVC U.S. rebranded itself, changing its logo on-air and online.
 The rebranding was accompanied by an advertising campaign with the tagline "iQdoU?" ("I shop QVC, do you?") that had preceded the rebrand with billboards in major U.S. cities.
 The iQdoU? campaign also included a "teaser" website.

-QVC was the first shopping network to offer a native high-definition simulcast channel in May 2009.
-Formerly, the 4:3 cut for its standard definition feed in a 16:9 presentation was made to the right of the screen rather than on both sides of the 4:3 frame, allowing the network to place its graphics fully to the left and lower portions of the screen to maximize camera presentation space.
-Eventually, the standard definition feed was converted to a downscaled letterboxing of the 16:9 HD channel at the provider's headend level.

 On September 30, 2010, at 11 p.m., QVC began broadcasting in Italy, both on satellite and through digital terrestrial television.
 In 2012, QVC partnered with China National Radio to take over operations of its home shopping network and associated internet e-commerce site, CNR Mall.
 In 2014 the joint venture reached 89 million households.

 In 2013, QVC partnered with Ion Media Networks to bring its programming to broadcast television, through Ion Television.
-QVC began to be carried as the fifth digital subchannel on most Ion Television owned-and-operated stations beginning on August 5, 2013; due to technical limitations caused by the number of subchannels Ion requires its stations to carry, QVC is carried in a squeezed full-screen 4:3 format and is transmitted in standard definition.
-The channel is also broadcast on digital subchannels of low-powered television stations in selected areas.
+QVC began to be carried as the fifth digital subchannel on most Ion Television owned-and-operated stations beginning on August 5, 2013; due to technical limitations caused by the number of subchannels Ion requires its stations to carry, QVC is carried in a squeezed full-screen 4:3 format and is transmitted in standard definition, and the arrangement has since spread to other broadcasters with improvements in multiplexing a number of subchannels.
+The arrangement also features different on-screen toll-free lines for each station group to allow them to participate in revenue sharing in exchange for the channel space.
 The broadcast service is branded as "QVC Over the Air", with an accompanying on-screen bug appearing on the lower right corner of the screen during the network's programming.

 After integrating their shopping experience with Facebook in 2008 and with Instagram in 2012, QVC launched toGather, a social shopping platform resembling Pinterest in July 2013.
 The site allowed members to set up a personalized newsfeed to view shopping recommendations from people and brands they chose to follow.
 QVC shut down the site in January 2015.

 On October 21, 2014, QVC returned to the NASDAQ, with trading names QVCA and QVCB.